Find out more about this course

 or fill out the form below

-Planning and execution are paramount and this program has a strong focus on management skills with a services oriented approach as this applies directly to the broad business operations of international hotels and resorts.
+Planning and execution are paramount and this program has a strong focus on management skills with a service-oriented approach as this applies to hotels and resorts worldwide.

 Pathways to a Higher Degree

-The Diploma of Hospitality graduatesmay receive up to 8 units of credit toward the Bachelor of Business in Hotel Management at the Australian School of Management.
+The Diploma of Hospitality Management (SIT50416) provides successful graduates with eight units of advanced standing into the Bachelor of Business in Hotel Management at the Australian School of Management.

-- SITXWHS401Implement and monitor work health and safety practices
+- SITXWHS003Implement and monitor work health and safety practices

 - BSBDIV501Manage diversity in the workplace